 The city of Paris is divided into twenty districts (arrondissements) within the Périphérique road, in the center of a vast urban area that covers more than 17,000 km2.
 The current urban grid was traced in the XIX century when Napoleon III commissioned G.E.Hausmann to replace the chaotic medieval town with a modern geometrical one.
 It is made of hundreds of large boulevards intersecting each other in circular crossroads marked by grand monuments.
 These boulevards are connected by an endless number of streets, with a different calmer atmosphere.
 Most of the city is flat, except for a couple of hills, being the highest Montmartre, popular among tourists.
 The river Seine divides the city into north and south.

 Paris is packed with important cultural landmarks.
 The oldest part of the city lies on the island named Île de la Cité, where we find two very important gothic structures: Notre-Dame and Sainte-Chapelle.
 The city is home to three of the most visited museums in the world: the Louvre which displays art from ancient times till the 19th century, Musée d’Orsay, which includes 19th and early 20th century art, and Centre Pompidou, home of an extensive contemporary art exhibit.
 The historical axis of Paris begins at the Louvre, continuing through the Concord square, the Champs-Elysées, Arc de Triomphe and ending at the new arch in la Défense.
-Other highlights include the Torre Eifel, once the tallest building in the world, the Garnier Opera, the Hôtel de Ville and the Pantheon.
+Other highlights include the Eiffel Tower, once the tallest building in the world, the Garnier Opera, the Hôtel de Ville and the Pantheon.
 On the Monmartre Hill, a charming art district ends with the magnificent church of Sacré Coeur.
 At the foot of the hill, on famous Pigalle Street, the Moulin Rouge and the Lido offer some of the best cabaret shows in the world.
-Check out this text if you only have 3 days in Paris.

 Walking about is easy, since most of the city is flat, and is specially recommended in areas with several places of interest, like the Champs Elysées.
 However, the City is big and most landmark attractions far from each other, thus walking to them is next to impossible.
 Biking is becoming increasingly popular especially since the introduction of a public transport bike sharing program in 2007, with more than 440km of bike lanes.
 Traffic is intense so be cautious.
 The fastest way to move around Paris is by metro, with a massive network of 16 different lines and a total length of 212 km.